pierreguillot/Camomile/README.md

 # Camomile
 ![](https://cloud.githubusercontent.com/assets/1409918/13611206/9433a744-e561-11e5-8b30-7def4dd19cdd.png)

 Camomile is a set of dynamic plugins with [Pure Data](http://msp.ucsd.edu/software.html) embedded.
 The plugins offer to load and to control patches inside a digital audio workstation.
-The plugin is available as VST, VST3 and Audio Unit for Windows, Linux and Mac.
+The plugins are available as VST, VST3 and Audio Unit for Windows, Linux and Mac.

 ![](https://cloud.githubusercontent.com/assets/1409918/13610631/ebdacae8-e55e-11e5-903c-fb3ad342adb8.png)